 About 200 people attended the ribbon-cutting ceremony for the new Amigos grocery store in Hereford August 20.
 The $5 million project is the 62nd store in the United Supermarket chain.

-The first four wind turbines to be erected at EDF-Texas Hereford Wind LLC southeast of Hereford, located at FM 1259 and County Road C. Fifty-two turbines are complete as of September 22, and are being assembled and erected at a rate of about one per day.
+The first four wind turbines to be erected at EDF-Texas Hereford Wind LLC southeast of Hereford, located at FM 1259 and County Road C. All 52 GE turbines are complete as of September 22.
+Components for the Vestas turbines are arriving daily, and the windmills are being erected at a rate of about one per day.